microsoft/azure-realtime-fraud-detection/README.md

 ### 2. Configure Azure ML Environment

 Next you'll need to configure your [development environment](https://docs.microsoft.com/azure/machine-learning/how-to-configure-environment) for Azure Machine Learning.
-We recommend using an[Azure ML Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources) as it's the fastest way to get up and running.
-Follow the steps in [Azure ML](./AzureMachineLearning/README.md) to clone the repo onto it.
+We recommend using an [Azure ML Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources) as it's the fastest way to get up and running.

+* > Now you use the AML environment.
+Please [see this Section to Train and Deploy the model](./AzureMachineLearning/README.md).

 ### 3. Configure Stream Analytics
 [Configure ASA]()